Thinklab-SJTU/LinSATNet/TSP_exp/README.md

 # Case Study I: Neural Solver for Traveling Salesman Problem with Extra Constraints
 The Traveling Salesman Problem (TSP) is a classic NP-hard problem.
 The standard TSP aims at finding a cycle visiting all cities with minimal length.
-Beyond standard TSP, in this case study, we develop a neural solver for TSP with extra constraints using LinSAT layer.
+Beyond standard TSP, in this case study, we develop a neural solver for TSP with extra constraints using LinSATNet layer.

 ## TSP-SE and TSP-PRI
 We consider 1) TSP with starting and ending cities constraint